-DROP-IN RATE
+DROP-IN RATE:

 Students who are not on a monthly Extended Care Program contract will be charged the drop-in rate, billed in 1⁄4 hour increments, on a monthly basis.
-Drop-in Extended Care Program fees are due at the school office on the 1st of each month.
-Non-payment of Extended Care Program fees will result in removal from the Extended Care Program.
+Drop-in Extended Care Program fees will be billed to your FACTS account.

-• \$7.00 per student per hour
+• \$10.00 per student per hour